Microlocal Theory of Legendrian Links and Cluster Algebras: Grid Plabic Graphs and Legendrian Links

-\begin{definition} A GP-graph $\bG\sse\R^2$ is said to be a \emph{shuffle graph} if there exists $n,M\in\N$ and $\sigma\in S_n$ such that $\bG$ can be obtained by adding vertical edges to $\mathcal{H}_M(\sigma)$ of the same pattern (i.e., all of which have either a black vertex on top, or a white vertex on top). \end{definition}
+\begin{definition} A GP-graph $\bG\sse\R^2$ with $n$ horizontal lines is said to be a \emph{shuffle graph} if \begin{enumerate} \item $\exists M\in\N,\sigma\in S_n$ such that each horizontal line goes from $(-M\sigma(i),i)$ to $(M\sigma(i),i)$; \item Vertical edges are all of the same pattern, i.e. they either all have a black vertex on top or they all have a white vertex on top. \end{enumerate} \end{definition}